ImpactDevelopment/Installer/CONTRIBUTING.md

 - `Fixed` for any bug fixes.
 - `Security` in case of vulnerabilities.

 Finally, remember that Changelogs are for humans, not machines.
-You should be describing what changed, from a user's perspective, not how it was changed from a technical perspective (that is what commit messages are for.
+You should be describing what changed, from a user's perspective, not how it was changed from a technical perspective (that is what commit messages are for).

 [issues list]: /ImpactDevelopment/Installer/issues
 [new issue]: /ImpactDevelopment/Installer/issues/new
 [fork]: /ImpactDevelopment/Installer/fork
 [devenv]: /ImpactDevelopment/Installer#setting-up-a-development-environment
+[contrib]: CONTRIBUTORS.md
 [documenting your changes]: #documenting-your-changes
 [Keep a Changelog]: https://keepachangelog.com/en/1.0.0/
 [good commit message]: https://chris.beams.io/posts/git-commit/